MorrellLAB/SNPMeta/SNPMeta_Manual.md

 SNPs from GBS; SNPs can occur at arbitrary positions within the sequence.
 Finally, the SNP should be encoded as an IUPAC two-base ambiguity code, unless the `-i` switch is provided.
-For example, an A/G SNP from an Illumina assay with a contextual sequence length of 30 would look like this (SNP shown in red):
+For example, an A/G SNP from an Illumina assay with a contextual sequence length of 30 would look like this:

     >SNP_1
-    TGACTGCCGAGGACGCAGTGCGCTATAGAC\textcolor{red}{R}TTACAGATTCCGCCCTCAGATTATCTGAAC
+    TGACTGCCGAGGACGCAGTGCGCTATAGACRTTACAGATTCCGCCCTCAGATTATCTGAAC

 The same SNP in the Illumina format would look like this:

     >SNP_1
-    TGACTGCCGAGGACGCAGTGCGCTATAGAC\textcolor{red}{[A/G]}TTACAGATTCCGCCCTCAGATTATCTGAAC
+    TGACTGCCGAGGACGCAGTGCGCTATAGAC[A/G]TTACAGATTCCGCCCTCAGATTATCTGAAC

 We provide a script (`Convert_Illumina.py`) to convert the Illumina format into standard FASTA format.
 An A/G SNP from a GBS study might look like this